 Now this one I’ve only been using for a short time but I’m already beginning to see why it is known as the “Holy Grail” of cleansing balms.
 This balm-to-milk cleanser has a beautiful texture.
 Hemp, Camellia Seed, Sacha Inchi, Blueberry and Borage work together in a powerful formula that soothes and balances skin while helping to lift impurities and clear congestion.
 Heavenly, buttery and sensitive skin-friendly.
 Use a scoop to get a small amount and work into hands and onto dry skin on your face as a truly decadent oil cleanse.
 If you’re looking to treat yourself, add this to the wishlist!
 You can get and discover why it’s a fan favorite here.

 I love this cleanser.
 Simple and to the point, she does not mess around.
 Yes, she’s a she.
 She’s soothing and hydrating with just a touch extra.
 Some of the ingredients included are Green Tea, Cucumber, Rose Water, Vitamin C, Aloe, and Chamomile.
 To use: shake it up, add a couple pumps into hand and work to a lather onto dampened skin, rinse and there you go!
 Clean, fresh skin.
 I just started my second bottle recently and will never be without it.
 A solid everyday cleanser.
-If you’re interested, you’re in luck: you can always get yours at a 20% off discount with my code ASTA20 — buy it here.

 Next up is the Omega Kale Facial Cleanser from Nolaskinsentials

 Another Nolaskinsentials favorite of mine is this Omega Kale Cleanser.
 I didn’t initially give it a second look because it is marketed more towards male folk as a standard no-fuss cleanser.
 However, I found myself breaking out more often due to mask-wearing and summer sweat, so I needed help.
 I did a skin consultation with the gals at Nolaskinsentials and they recommended adding this into my routine to fight external causes of acne.
 Spotlight ingredients included in this nutrient-rich cleanser are Aloe Vera, Tea Tree Oil, Cabbage, Kale, and French Green Clay.
 They help hydrate and deep-clean, all while preventing future breakouts.
 I used to shy away from Tea Tree after some sensitive reactions, but this formulation is gentle and leaves skin feeling soft.
 Since I’ve started using this as my morning cleanser I have not had any major breakouts.
 So I highly recommend this green smoothie for the face.
-Since it’s also from the wonderful world of Nola, remember you can always use ASTA20 and buy it here.

 Last but not least is Alia from Dehiya Beauty